adays-ki-todo-ads/adays-adhd-todo/README.md

-# ADayS – KI-gestützte To-Do-Liste für Menschen mit ADS/ADHS
+# ADayS – KI-gestützte To-Do-Liste für Menschen mit ADS/ADH

-##  Zusammenfassung
+## Summary
-ADayS ist eine KI-gestützte To-Do-Liste für Menschen mit ADS/ADHS.
-Die App hilft, große Aufgaben in kleine, machbare Schritte zu zerlegen, eine überschaubare Tagesplanung zu erstellen und Überforderung zu reduzieren.
+ADayS is an AI-assisted to-do and daily planning app for people with ADHD/ADS.
+It helps break big tasks into small, doable steps and reduce overwhelm in everyday life.
 Projekt im Kurs „KI entwickeln“.

 ## Ihre Idee in Kürze